glp2002/MetroII/README.txt

 features: support importation of pre-designed intellectual property, separating cost from behavior when carrying out design and exploring the design space in a structured manner.
 Metro II is a rewrite of Metropolis that will included these three new features.
-We intend to ship an alpha on March 13, a beta on June 4 and a final release on July 31.

 INSTALL
 =======